Plant Nutrients and Their Roles

 All oxygen available to life on Earth comes from plants.
 Plants don’t absorb oxygen from the air, but instead, acquire it during the breakdown of carbon dioxide as part of photosynthesis.
 Most of the oxygen plants take in is expelled as a byproduct.

-Only a very small amount is actually used by the plant for respiration.
+Only a very small amount is used by the plant for respiration.
 Oxygen interacts with nitrogen in a process called denitrification, and it affects other elements’ oxidation states as well.
 Only the leaves and stems of a plant acquire oxygen through photosynthesis.
 The roots of a plant are forced to take in oxygen from the environment through air spaces in the soil.

 Carbon